Skip to content

 Do I need an agency to reach $10K/month?

 No — but having one significantly accelerates your growth and removes the most painful parts of the learning curve.
-Agencies provide strategy, promotion support, and systems that would take you months or years to build independently.
-Whether it’s the right move depends on your goals, budget, and how quickly you want to reach your target income.
+Agencies provide strategy, promotion support, and systems that would take months or years to build independently.
+Whether it’s the right move depends on your goals, timeline, and how quickly you want to reach your target income.

-At Aruna Talent, the world’s #1 creator consulting agency, we’ve helped creators go from $0 to $50K+/month — with $50M+ in total creator revenue, 60+ active creators, full anonymity protection, and zero leaks in 4+ years.
-We know what works because we test it across dozens of creators simultaneously.
+At Aruna Talent, the world’s #1 creator consulting agency, we’ve helped creators go from $0 to $50K+/month — with $50M+ in total creator revenue, 60+ active creators, full anonymity protection, and zero identity leaks in 4+ years.

 One decision today starts the compounding that changes your financial life.

-Book your free strategy call with Aruna Talent and let’s map your path to $10K.
+Book your free strategy call with Aruna Talent

 60+ creators · $50M+ total revenue